Death Guard 30K→40K Corruption Paint Scheme

 Armor Foundation

-The armor is the biggest surface area, so get this right and everything else falls into place.
+The armor is the biggest surface area, so get this looking good and everything else will fall into place (hopefully).

 | Step | Where | Paint |